yawhide/Lol-personal-counters/README.md

 The biggest hurdles for this api challenge, from a technical standpoint, was to combine personal win rates of champion matchups (and getting enough data for it!) with third party website win rates.
 After creating the website, we were a little disappointed on the champion usage diversity (some champions were playing against a lot more then others).
 We decided to keep the personal win rates and the third party win rates separate because we couldnt think of a good mathematical squation to properly weight these two win rates.
 Going forward, we would definitely rate personal win rates higher then third party as the third party win rates are biased to platinum+ players (which MOST of the community isnt there yet).

 In conclusion, we would like to thank YOU riot for giving up the oppotunity to show off our skills and give back to the community we love.
 Thanks!

+## Set backs
+- Proper loading page when users first check a matchup.
+Please be patient!!
+We are getting your rank stats!
+- Proper algorithm to combine personal win rates and third party win rates

 ## Setting up the technology
 1. Install golang by following these steps exaclty on the [golang website](https://golang.org/doc/install)